GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 ## Installation

-The following commands can be ran to initialize and deploy the code
+The following commands can be ran to validate, initialize and deploy the code

 ```
 # ensure you have changed directory into the repository